infinadox/Sales-Data-Forecasting/README.md

    - **Plotting Results:** Visualizes predictions and saves plots.
    - **Forecasting:** Produces future sales forecasts and saves results.

-## Post-Modeling Analysis

-- Conducted EDA on the forecasted data to identify trends and patterns.
-- Outputs include CSV files and text files detailing model performance, available on GitHub.

 ## Random Forest Overview

 **What is Random Forest?**